 Every single new coach I’ve met wants to have a big online program or book.
 Which I support – go for it!

 But don’t throw yourself into a half-baked attempt at building a program until you understand how to sell coaching, who you are serving (and why), how to take payment, what makes a website (and sales page) effective, what works in your brand of coaching, and all sorts of other awesome and important stuff.

-Invest in the fundamentals of your business (and if you need help with that, get on the interest list for the Build a REAL Business program and I will show you how to do all of the above.
+Invest in the fundamentals of your business (and if you need help with that, join the Build a REAL Business program and I will show you how to do all of the above.
 Click here).

 Take stock of what you need to learn, and then be uber-focused on that.

 So, in the beginning you probably need to learn EVERYTHING.
 That’s why I say invest in the fundamentals of building a coaching business.

 Only then, once you’ve done that and applied what you have learned, can you decide what your next step will be.
 For each of us it is different, but if you don’t have good fundamentals you won’t get anywhere.